Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Details of Hallucination Analysis in LM-based TTS models

 To address ASR limitations (e.g., insensitivity to prosodic/pause errors), we manually validate a subset of hallucination cases through human evaluation of speech-text alignment.
 We categorized hallucinations into five primary types:

-\textbf{Mispronounced/Incorrect Words } In these cases, the model generates speech containing lexically incorrect terms or phonetic errors.
-Since each word in speech token sequences is represented by multiple tokens, such errors manifest as faulty subsequence generation, indicating hallucinatory behavior.
-As is visualized in Figure~\ref{fig:mispronounced_incorrect_word}, both token-level and word-level uncertainties are significantly elevated in these cases.
+\textbf{Mispronounced/Incorrect characters } In these cases, the model generates speech containing lexically incorrect terms or phonetic errors.
+Since each character in speech token sequences is represented by multiple tokens, such errors manifest as faulty subsequence generation, indicating hallucinatory behavior.
+As is visualized in Figure~\ref{fig:mispronounced_incorrect_word}, both token-level and character-level uncertainties are significantly elevated in these cases.

-\textbf{Repetition/Deletion Errors } These kind of errors occur when the model fails to handle repetitive text, resulting in missing or extra word repetitions.
-As is visualized in Figure~\ref{fig:repetition_deletion_error}, some errors arise from high uncertainty (e.g., skipped words in complex repetitions), while others stem from overconfidence—where uncertainty decreases despite errors.
+\textbf{Repetition/Deletion Errors } These kind of errors occur when the model fails to handle repetitive text, resulting in missing or extra character repetitions.
+As is visualized in Figure~\ref{fig:repetition_deletion_error}, some errors arise from high uncertainty (e.g., skipped characters in complex repetitions), while others stem from overconfidence—where uncertainty decreases despite errors.

 \textbf{Mid-Generation Collapse } This phenomenon represents severe hallucinations where speech becomes incoherent after a certain point.
 Generated content is often unrecognizable and lacks logical structure, reflecting profound failures in autoregressive generation.
 As is visualized in Figure~\ref{fig:mid-generation_collapse}, consistently high uncertainty is observed during these collapse phases.